gpt-engineer-org/gpt-engineer/README.md

 Each step in `steps.py` will have its communication history with GPT4 stored in the logs folder, and can be rerun with `scripts/rerun_edited_message_logs.py`.

-You can also run with open source models, like WizardCoder.
+You can also run with open-source models, like WizardCoder.
 See the [documentation](https://gpt-engineer.readthedocs.io/en/latest/open_models.html) for example instructions.

 ## Vision
-The gpt-engineer community is building the **open platform for devs to tinker with and build their personal code-generation toolbox**.
+The gpt-engineer community is building the **open platform for devs to tinker with and develop their personal code-generation toolbox**.

 If you are interested in contributing to this, we would be interested in having you.